telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 ```

 > **Important**
 > During the installation of the Bower package, you may be requested to confirm your credentials more than once.
-For further information, refer to the Storing Repository Credentials section below.
+For further information on hoe to store your credentials, refer to the section below.

+## Credentials

 ### Store Your Credentials